kt3k/bulbo/README.md

 > :tropical_drink: Gulp compatible static site generator

-Tired of configuring [middleman](https://middlemanapp.com/) for using with browserify?
-Use bulbo!

 # Features

 - **Compatible with gulp plugins** - you can use any gulp plugins in bulbo